ECB's Villeroy says bank capital talks must be wrapped up

-"For banks, the priority is to stabilise the regulatory framework.
-We thus must finalise Basel III," Villeroy said in reference to the talks by international bank supervisors.
+"For banks, the priority is to stabilize the regulatory framework.
+We thus must finalize Basel III," Villeroy said in reference to the talks by international bank supervisors.

 Basel III, written by the global Basel Committee, tightens capital requirements after the 2007-09 financial crisis.
 The bulk of the rules are being implemented, but final elements are gridlocked.